This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Passengers from high-risk countries

 Pre-departure COVID-testing requirements apply only to travellers from six high-risk countries, including China, Singapore, Hong Kong, the Republic of Korea, Thailand and Japan.
-They are required to take a test within 72 hrs prior to undertaking the journey and upload the negative COVID-19 RT-PCR report on the Air Suvidha portal.
+They must take a test within 72 hrs before undertaking the journey and upload the negative COVID-19 RT-PCR report on the Air Suvidha portal.

 They should also give an undertaking on the portal or otherwise to the Ministry of Civil Aviation, Government of India, through concerned airlines before they are allowed to undertake the journey that they would abide by the decision of the appropriate government authority for any post-arrival requirement including home/institutional quarantine/self-health monitoring, as warranted.